-Supermarkets and hypermarkets in China are becoming more and more prevalent.
+Supermarkets in China are becoming more and more prevalent.
 A supermarket is a large form of the traditional grocery store: a self-service shop offering a wide variety of food and household products, organized into aisles.
 A hypermarket, on the other hand, differs slightly in that it is a superstore combining a supermarket and a department store.
 It is an expansive retail facility carrying a wide range of products under one roof, including full grocery lines and general merchandise.
+Both Chinese big tech and foreign giants are attempting to bite into the industry.
 In this article, we look at the evolution of supermarkets and hypermarkets in China.

 Competitors in the supermarket and hypermarket industry in China